-Sometimes vulnerability is necessary-like when you cross the street or when you ask a new classmate to play.
+Sometimes vulnerability is necessary-like when you cross the street (you are vulnerable to being run over) or when you ask a new child in the neighborhood to play (you are vulnerable to having your feelings hurt).
 Even in cases like these, it's a good idea to know how you're vulnerable and how to minimize possible harm.

-Directions: Think about the medieval town you started creating today as you fill in the blanks in the sentences below.
-Use information from the Your Medieval Town sheets to find aspects of medieval life that cause different types of vulnerability.
+Directions: Think about the medieval town you read about today as you fill in the blanks in the sentences below.
+Use information from the readings to find aspects of medieval life that cause different types of vulnerability.
 Example: Lack of food makes us vulnerable to starvation because people need food to live.